Controlling the Raging Monster Within

 Some expectations that can lead to feelings of frustration include:

 If you carry these expectations into a competition, you set yourself up for feeling like you are failing.
 In reality, you leave yourself no room for success.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Dr. Patrick Cohn works with athletes and teams worldwide from a variety of sports backgrounds.
+Dr Patrick Cohn works with athletes and teams worldwide from a variety of sports backgrounds.
 As the president and founder of Peak Performance Sports (Orlando, Florida), Dr Cohn is dedicated to instilling confidence and composure and teaching practical mental game skills to help athletes, teams, and corporate professionals perform at maximum levels.
 Patrick can be contacted through his website at www.peaksports.com